Lenny-the-burger/wikiextractor/README.md

+This is a fix for this repo to make it not have a stroke on python 3.11.9 and or windows.
+Full disclosure, I have no idea what the problem was but it has been fixed via claude code.
+This may not have fixed it on every platform and on every python version but it works on my windows machine with python 3.11.9.
+Obviously this can only be instaleld via git clone and then `python setup.py install`.

+the original repo has not been updated in 2 years (or 5) and the creator has not been active on github since ~2021.
+I wont even bother making a pr because its unlikely to be merged.

 # WikiExtractor
 [WikiExtractor.py](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) is a Python script that extracts and cleans text from a [Wikipedia database backup dump](https://dumps.wikimedia.org/), e.g. https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2 for English.